Witiko/doctoral-thesis/main.md

 - @mikolov2013distributed @mikolov2018advances introduce a phrasing algorithm
-  for merging commonly co-occurring words into multi-word expressions and they report state-of-the-art results on the English word analogy task with their model.
+  for merging commonly co-occurring words into multi-word expressions and they report state-of-the-art accuracy on the English word analogy task with their model.

 - @mikolov2018advances @grave2018learning introduce the fastText positional
-  language model and they report state-of-the-art results on the English word analogy task with their model.
+  language model and they report state-of-the-art accuracy on the English word analogy task with their model.

 - All papers by Google and Facebook that introduce and improve the Word2Vec and